 About this workshop

-During this hands-on seven-hour workshop, you will create a co-constructed learning environment by exploring water.
+During this hands-on workshop, you will create a co-constructed learning environment by exploring water.
 You will investigate the concepts of free exploration, prompted exploration and demonstration and discuss their role in inquiry-based practices.

 You will be given the opportunity to critically reflect on the challenges and successes in your current STEM practices, explore your role in a co-constructed environment and practise documenting children’s learning.

 By the end of this workshop, you will be equipped with real-life ideas on how to create a nurturing setting for children to explore STEM in age-appropriate ways.

 This workshop aligns with the principles, practices and outcomes of the EYLF, NQF and the Australian Curriculum.

 - understand the important role of inquiry-based learning in early childhood education

 - learn how to create a co-constructed learning environment